fish-shell/fish-shell/doc_src/cmds/math.rst

 Fish 1.x and 2.x releases relied on the ``bc`` command for handling ``math`` expressions.
 Starting with fish 3.0.0 fish uses the tinyexpr library and evaluates the expression without the involvement of any external commands.

-You don't need to use ``--`` before the expression even if it begins with a minus sign which might otherwise be interpreted as an invalid option.
-If you do insert ``--`` before the expression it will cause option scanning to stop just like for every other command and it won't be part of the expression.
+You don't need to use ``--`` before the expression, even if it begins with a minus sign which might otherwise be interpreted as an invalid option.
+If you do insert ``--`` before the expression, it will cause option scanning to stop just like for every other command and it won't be part of the expression.